Mount Ile Lewotolok

 Mount Ile Lewotolok or Lewotolo (Gunung Lewotolok), or Gunung Api Lewotolok ("Lewotolok Fire Mountain"), is a stratovolcano in the north-central part of the island of Lembata in the Province of East Nusa Tenggara in Indonesia.
-Its most recent eruption was in May 2025.
+Its most recent eruption was in September 2026.

 2020 eruptions

 On 27 November, an eruption occurred at 5:57 a.m. local time (21:57 UTC), which generated an ash column that rose to an altitude 500 meters into the sky.
 On 29 November, two days later, a major blast took place sending an ash column as high as 50000 ft (15.24 km) into the sky.
 Volcanic bombs have an impact radius of about 2 km from the main crater.

 By 2 December, it was reported that more than 5,500 people had been evacuated from their homes near the volcano.
-Residents on the slopes of Mt Ile Lewotolok had been warned of potential cold lava flows, especially during periods of heavy rain, and had been advised to remain outside of a 4-kilometer radius from the crater.
+Residents on the slopes of Mt Ile Lewotolok had been warned of potential cold lava flows, especially during periods of heavy rain, and had been advised to remain outside of a 4 km radius from the crater.